zawmyohtet/agent-playground/README.md

 ### Agentic Application Development Environments 🚀

 This repository provides a containerized development environment designed for building and experimenting with agentic applications.
-It includes two primary environments: one tailored for general agentic application development and another specifically for Model Context Protocol (MCP) server development.
-Both environments come pre-configured with essential packages to minimize setup time and help you get started quickly.
+It includes three primary environments: one tailored for general agentic application development, one for jupyter notebook and another specifically for Model Context Protocol (MCP) server development.
+Environments come pre-configured with essential packages to minimize setup time and help you get started quickly.

 ### Getting Started